mustafayildirim16/DRL_based_SelfDrivingCarControl/README.md

 I also upload the other DQN based algorithms which I tested with the games that I made.
 Check out [my DRL github repo](https://github.com/Kyushik/DRL)

-This is my [PPT file](https://www.dropbox.com/s/3t4jruqtzgvi4gv/Kyushik_Final.pptx?dl=0) of `final presentation(Jeju Camp)`
+This is my [PPT file](https://www.dropbox.com/s/3t4jruqtzgvi4gv/Kyushik_Final.pptx?dl=0) of `final presentation(Jeju Camp)` Presentation file is not exist or deleted !

 <br>